The Beta Test: Plot

 Jordan and Caroline, having drifted apart as his secret becomes an obsession and his behavior becomes obnoxious, go to a cabin for a weekend to reconnect.
-However, he continues to rejects her suggestions that there is something wrong with him.
+However, he continues to reject her suggestions that there is something wrong with him.
 That night, she leads him into passionate sex.

 Jordan and Caroline stop at a coffee shop, where he recognizes the woman he slept with.
-She seems to recognize him at first but claims not to under an onslaught of embarrassing questions.
+She seems to recognize him at first but claims not to understand an onslaught of embarrassing questions.
 The encounter disturbs Caroline, who drives away without Jordan.

 Impersonating a federal agent, Jordan interviews the people who printed the purple envelopes.
 He tracks down and uses a hammer to attack the man behind the letters, who calls himself Johnny Paypal.
 Johnny confesses to sending them, based on addresses from the 2014 Sony Pictures hack and further social media scrubbing, to match people with their perfect sexual partners.
 Johnny realizes that Jordan never received a third letter, which asked for a $5,000 wire transfer in exchange for the identity of the woman he had sex with.
 He mocks the now-shaken Jordan for being a nobody, initiates a computer program to send out hundreds of thousands of new letters that will generate hundreds of millions of dollars, and insists he will never reveal Jordan's perfect match.
 Unnerved, Jordan flees.

 In their garage, Caroline catches Jordan preparing to burn the evidence of his hotel encounter.
-He breaks down and confesses, not only to infidelity, but also drinking, smoking, committing crimes, living a lie, and being a fraud.
+He breaks down and confesses not only to infidelity, but also to drinking, smoking, committing crimes, living a lie, and being a fraud.
 He accepts that Caroline is going to kill him with the scissors she's holding, but she forgives him, as she also received the anonymous letters.

-Jordan and Caroline escape together and drive toward the Mexico border.
+Jordan and Caroline escape together and drive toward the Mexican border.
 At a diner, she tells him that other people are going to do everything they can to trip the two of them up, but that they can't let those people win.
 She then reads news that eight more people have been killed.
 Before they leave, their attractive waitress writes her name and number on the bill she hands to Jordan.